 In 2023, the position of Director of Communications & Marketing was established to spearhead key customer engagement initiatives aimed at enhancing brand reputation and fostering long-term customer loyalty.
 This role is responsible for ensuring that messaging, customer engagement, and marketing strategies align with the Organization's overarching business objectives, thereby creating a cohesive, customer-centric approach.
-The position utilizes customer insights to inform marketing strategies, ensuring clear and consistent communication that strengthens relationships, improves retention, and supports sustainable growth.
-It positions the organization as a leader in community, delivering measurable business outcomes and a unified brand experience.
-Key responsibilities encompass integrated strategy development, customer-centric marketing, customer success optimization, brand communication and messaging, cross-functional leadership and collaboration, and data-driven decision-making.
-This role has resulted in an enhanced approach to customer engagement, as illustrated in Exhibit 1, as well as an improved brand perception among Oshawa Power's customers.
+The position utilizes customer insights to inform marketing strategies, ensuring clear and consistent communication that strengthens relationships, improves retention,

+1 and supports sustainable growth.
+It positions the organization as a leader in community.

+2 delivering measurable business outcomes and a unified brand experience.
+Key customer success optimization, brand communication and messaging, cross-functional leadership and collaboration, and data-driven decision-making.
+This role has resulted in an enhanced approach to customer engagement, as illustrated in Exhibit 1, as well as an